Gapminder/vizabi-website/_tutorials/2017-04-05-show-your-data-website.md

 😺 No need to mess with command line
 😿 Installation of software on laptop needed

 Run from online website
-😺 Easy to run
+😺 Easy to run from any computer
 😺 No installation of software needed
 😿 Need good internet connection.
-😿 Files online might be outdated, can't edit them locally to change presentation content
+😿 Files online might be outdated, can't edit them locally to change content
-😿 Always a bit longer loading times because presentation isn't saved locally.
+😿 Always a bit longer loading times because assets aren't saved locally